Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

 ## 6. The LLM Gateway Server: An Ecosystem of Tools for Cognitive Agents

-The Maestro architecture relies not only on its internal logic (AML) and its cognitive substrate (UMS) but also on a rich ecosystem of external capabilities accessible via the Model Context Protocol (MCP).
+The EideticEngine architecture relies not only on its internal logic (AML) and its cognitive substrate (UMS) but also on a rich ecosystem of external capabilities accessible via the Model Context Protocol (MCP).
 The **Ultimate MCP Client** (`mcp_client.py`) acts as the bridge, connecting the AML to an **LLM Gateway Server** instance.
 This server, designed by the same author, hosts the UMS tools (implemented in `cognitive_and_agent_memory.py`) alongside a powerful suite of complementary tools, significantly expanding the agent's operational repertoire and enabling more complex, real-world workflows.

 ### 6.1.
 Architecture: UMS as a Tool Suite within a Larger Gateway